-Figures 5 a-b show HR and HK for Copenhagen, blocks 1 and 3, for 8 seasons.
-HR is quite high, 70-80 percent, for both blocks and all seasons, except the winter seasons where values are between 50 and 70 percent.
-The HK is high, 40-80 percent, for block 1 and lower, 25-40 percent, for block 3.
+Figures 5 a-b show HR and HK for Copenhagen, blocks 1 and 3, for each season, beginning winter 1996.
+HR is quite high, 65-80 percent, for both blocks and all seasons, except the winter seasons where values are between 50 and 70 percent.
+The HK is high, 40-80 percent, for block 1 and lower, 25-45 percent, for block 3.
 For summer 1997 the block 3 forecasts have negative skill.
 The reason for this is evident from the contingency table (not shown here): In all cases but one the observed minimum visibility belonged to the top category; a reference forecast based on the climatology of the data would be near perfect, thus beating the TAF forecasts which were somewhat biased towards lower visibility values.